top of page

 I have lived in the Boise area since I was 15 years old, so basically a native.
 I am the Administrative Director for Medical Career Academy and love my job!
 I am typically the first person to interact with students and potential students.

-I have worked in healthcare education for the last 11 years and have loved helping students achieve their educational goals.
+I have worked in healthcare education since 2010 and have loved helping students achieve their educational goals.
 I am also a certified instructor in BLS CPR and am passionate about teaching lifesaving skills to our students.

-I am a mom of three adult children and a German Shepherd named Bailey.
+I am a mom of three adult children and a Grammy to one beautiful granddaughter!
+I have a 6 yr old German Shepherd named Bailey.
 I love spending time with my family and friends.
 In my free time, I enjoy reading, eating chips and salsa at my favorite Mexican restaurants and serving at my church.

 ERin.jpg